-The Voting Deadline is June 18, July [13], 2018, at 4:00 p.m., prevailing Eastern Time.
+The Voting Deadline is July [13], 2018, at 4:00 p.m., prevailing Eastern Time.
 All votes to accept or reject the Plan must be received by the Notice and Claims Agent by the Voting Deadline.
+All election forms to opt out of the Third Party Release must be received by the Notice and Claims Agent on or before July [13], 2018.